The Bob Newman Years

 1982

-In the PAC-10 Varsity eight semifinal UCLA faced Washington.
-The Bruins had a 2 seat advantage by 500m and were dead even at 1000m.
-“A Power 20 put the Bruins up by 3 or 4 seats at 1250 meters.
+As in 1980, due to scheduling, the Western Intercollegiate was in Long Beach on the Monday prior to the PAC-10.
+Given that opportunity, UCLA won the WIRA Varsity eight and Varsity four, placed second in the Junior Varsity eight and third in the lightweight four.
+In the PAC-10 the third-seeded UCLA Varsity eight faced Washington in the semifinal.
+The Bruins had a 2-seat advantage by 500m and were dead even at 1000m.
+“A Power-20 put the Bruins up by 3 or 4 seats at 1250 meters.
 This race was to come down to the sprint at the very end to determine the victor.
-As they crossed the line it was the Huskies winning by two seats [1.4 sec].”
-“As the crews returned to the beach… the Huskies returned apparently physically spent and emotionally defeated.
-As UCLA stroke Russ Powell described the experience, they had learned ‘what it was all about: giving your all over 2000 meters with nothing left.’
+As they crossed the line it was the Huskies winning by two seats [1.4 sec]. … As the crews returned to the beach… the Huskies returned apparently physically spent and emotionally defeated.
+As UCLA stroke Russ Rowell described the experience, they had learned ‘what it was all about: giving your all over 2000 meters with nothing left.’
 UCLA had achieved the satisfaction of giving it their best against the best regardless of the result.”
 UCLA Bruin Oarsmen, 28 Sep 1982.
-In the finals UCLA placed third in the Varsity eight, Junior Varsity eight, Varsity four, Freshman eight and Lightweight eight.
+In the final round UCLA placed third in the Varsity eight, Junior Varsity eight, Varsity four, Freshman eight and Lightweight eight.
+Senior Russell Rowell, a transfer from Orange Coast, was a two-sport athlete competing as a snapper on UCLA’s football team and as an oarsman on UCLA’s crew.
+UCLA did not attend the IRA this year.

-The mid-May newsletter pointed out that men’s heavyweight and women’s programs was “primarily funded by the Dept. of Intercollegiate Athletics.
+The mid-May newsletter pointed out that men’s heavyweight and women’s programs were “primarily funded by the Dept. of Intercollegiate Athletics.
 The Men’s Lightweight program is not funded.
 As per the accompanying letter, our help is now needed to continue the program at UCLA.
 It is no secret that minor sports are being cut at many major universities.
-For our program to continue to climb, success as witnessed in the past two year’s accomplishments, UCLA rowing needs our help and now is the time.Matt Smith, May 1982 newsletter.
+For our program to continue to climb, success as witnessed in the past two year’s accomplishments, UCLA rowing needs our help and now is the time.”
+Matt Smith, May 1982 newsletter.
 There was a greater push to raise supporting funds.
-In a letter on May 6, 1982, Coach Newman announced a goal of raising $50,000 by Dec 31, 1982, with the intent of implementing at least 50% of what is raised into an endowment fund with up to 50% used for current needs.
+In a letter on May 6, 1982, Coach Newman announced a goal of raising $50,000 by December 31, 1982, with the intent of implementing at least 50% of what is raised into an endowment fund with up to 50% used for current needs.

 1982 marked the final year of several UCLA coaches.
 Freshman coach Mike Bennett (1977-1982), head Women’s coach Larry Daugherty and Lightweight coach Kirk Hansen.